 - Any other aids you use for reading (excluding computer-based programmes)

-- You will be advised to visit the admin team in 1D15 (Frenchay), who can explain the next steps to you and make sure you are accessing all the support you can, this may include information about:
+- The admin team will contact you to explain the next steps and make sure you are accessing all the support you can, this may include information about:

 - The admin team will also email you with next steps information.